SimengSun/CIS530-project/deliverables/homework.md

 Broadly speaking, there are following three aspects towards improvements:

-1. whether or not the method utilizes gold-standard similarities;
+1. whether or not the method utilizes gold-standard similarities (supervised or unsupervised; simple baseline is obviously unsupervised);
 2. choice of sentence embeddings;
 3. the way of utilizing sentence embeddings.